Biological soil crust

-Biological soil crusts are communities of living organisms on the soil surface in arid and semi-arid ecosystems.
+Biological soil crusts, often abbreviated as biocrusts, are communities of living organisms inhabiting the surface of soils in arid and semi-arid ecosystems, which form stable aggregates of soil particles in a thin layer millimeters to centimeters thick.
 They are found throughout the world with varying species composition and cover depending on topography, soil characteristics, climate, plant community, microhabitats, and disturbance regimes.
+An estimated 12% of Earth's surface is covered by biocrusts.

 Biological soil crusts perform important ecological roles including carbon fixation, nitrogen fixation and soil stabilization; they alter soil albedo and water relations and affect germination and nutrient levels in vascular plants.
 They can be damaged by fire, recreational activity, grazing and other disturbances and can require long time periods to recover composition and function.
-Biological soil crusts are also known as biocrusts or as cryptogamic, microbiotic, microphytic, or cryptobiotic soils.
+Other names for biological soil crusts include cryptogamic, microbiotic, microphytic, or cryptobiotic soils.

 Natural history

 Biology and composition

 Biological soil crusts are most often composed of fungi, lichens, cyanobacteria, bryophytes, and algae in varying proportions.
 These organisms live in intimate association in the uppermost few millimeters of the soil surface, and are the biological basis for the formation of soil crusts.